Workshops & Events

-What can happen as a result of a seminar?
+What can happen as a result of a workshop?

-Shakti Butler is skilled at applying her expertise to address the unique needs of her varied clients.
-Seminars are generally one to two days in length.
-Clients ranging from UC Berkeley to the City of Seattle, from the YWCA to the Evangelical Lutheran Church of America have hired her to:
+Shakti Butler and other World Trust facilitators address the unique needs of varied clients.
+Workshops are generally half-day to two days in length.
+Clients ranging from UC Berkeley to the City of Seattle, from the YWCA to the Evangelical Lutheran Church of America have hired World Trust to:

 - Break down barriers, initiate communication to deal with ”the elephant in the room”